craigmichaelmartin/pure-orm/README.md

 #### Philosophy

-SQL Toolkit is intentionally not an ORM.
-There are not hundreds of methods mapping the complexity and nuance of SQL to class objects.
-It is not intended to have a huge API surface area.

-Instead, the value of the toolkit is that you get to write native SQL (not ORM-abstracted SQL-ish) while receiving back pure javascript objects.

-#### Design Goals

-- Have **pure** "business" objects which can represent the data of a table and be the subject of the app's business logic.
+- Have _pure_ "business objects" which can represent the data of a table and be the subject of the app's business logic.
-  - These objects are pure javascript objects: decoupled from the database, and agnostic to how interfacing is done.
+  - These objects are pure javascript objects which describe the shape of data for table, but are not connected to the database.
-  - They will be full of business logic methods, and their purity will allow them to be easy to test/use.
+  - They will be full of userland business logic methods, and their purity will allow them to be easy to test/use.
-- Allow the unobstructed writing of normal SQL.
+- Have _database-connected_ "data access objects" which allow the unobstructed writing of normal SQL.
-  - I want to write SQL.
-I don't want to re-create the expressive of SQL as method APIs.
-I woulnd't want to learn that API even if it existed.
-I want to write SQL exactly as I would if in psql.
-Not SQL-ish.
-Not chunked up with special APIs.
-Not using wierd json_build_object functions.
-Just normal SQL.
+  - This is not an ORM.
+There are not hundreds of methods mapping the complexity, expressiveness, and nuance of SQL to class objects.
-- Have the Data Access layer where this SQL is written understand pure business objects as inputs, and return them as outputs.
-If I join on a many to many table, I want business objects that are appropriately nested/structured, not flat lists.
+  - Rather, a data access layer in which native SQL (not ORM-abstracted SQL-ish) is written, and which understands pure business objects as inputs, and returns them property nested and structured as output.

 #### Concepts